Man and woman found fatally shot in Rancho Palos Verdes seaside parking lot

-A man and woman were found fatally shot Monday morning in a parking lot overlooking an oceanside cliff in Rancho Palos Verdes.
+A man and woman were found fatally shot Monday morning in bullet-riddled car in a parking lot overlooking the ocean in Rancho Palos Verdes.

 Deputies responded to the lot in the 7000 block of Palos Verdes Drive at 6:50 a.m.
-Video showed a single car in the parking lot with what appeared to be at least four bullet holes in the driver's side windows.
+Video showed a blue Subaru sedan in the parking lot with what appeared to be at least four bullet holes in the driver's side windows.

 Information was not immediately available on the identities of the man and woman.